-Baking powder consists of our gas-producing friend, baking soda, with the addition of an acid, usually, cream of tartar, mixed in.
-With baking powder, all you need is a liquid or moisture to create those bubbles!
+Consists of our gas-producing friend, baking soda, with the addition of an acid, usually, cream of tartar, mixed in.
+With a baking powder, all you need is a liquid or moisture to create those bubbles!

 Most of the baking powder sold in stores is called “double-acting.”
 This simply means it has a two-part reaction.
 The first occurs immediately when the powder dissolves in the batter.
 However, the second occurs more slowly as it is heated.
 This two-part reaction allows for more flexibility.
 It allows you to let the batter or dough sit for a little while if needed before baking and still get the rise you’re after.

 Mix Your Own Baking Powder by combining 2 parts cream of tartar to 1 part baking soda.
 So, for instance, if your recipe calls for 3 Tablespoons of Baking Powder, use 2 T cream of tartar and 1 T baking soda.
 However, you need to blend the two ingredients thoroughly, then use as directed.
 NOTE: However, this results in a single active compound.
 You will need to bake your product soon after mixing as there is no delay in the reaction.